 However, because it has so many songs and a layout designed around single tracks rather than playlists, SoundCloud really is for crate-digger types — those who’d prefer to sift through tons of tunes to find their next favorite band, rather than relying on a computer algorithm to predict what they may or may not like.

 While this is great for a very specific kind of user, it may not be right for the average listener.
-In fact, SoundCloud is having a lot of trouble getting people to pay up for its service, routinely needing cash infusions from investors to remain solvent.
-Still, if you find yourself on SoundCloud searching for new favorites for hours a week, you may want to think about upgrading to an ad-free experience.
+SoundCloud has found trouble compelling users to pay in recent years, but the company’s plan to double down on underground music discovery with creator-centric features has given it a niche leg to stand on.
+Still, if you find yourself on SoundCloud searching for new favorites for hours a week (which we do to find the best new music for you), you may want to think about upgrading to an ad-free experience.

 The best fidelity

-Who’s it for: Stubborn audiophiles, serious Jay Z fans.
+Who it’s for: Stubborn audiophiles, serious Jay-Z fans.

-It’s no secret that we aren’t big fans of Tidal, the music service purchased by hip-hop mogul Jay Z in 2015.
-With fewer tracks, poor music discovery features, and a sometimes buggy interface — not to mention a history of botched album releases — there are plenty of reasons to avoid the service entirely in search for calmer streaming waters.
+The Jay-Z-owned music service Tidal doesn’t bring much charm to the table.
+With fewer tracks, poor music discovery features, and a sometimes buggy interface — not to mention a history of botched album releases — there are plenty of reasons to take caution and search for calmer streaming waters.

-However, for those who absolutely refuse to compromise when it comes to audio quality, Tidal’s $20-per-month Hi-Fi service, which offers 24-bit audio resolution, is essentially the only real game in town.
-This makes the service something of a dichotomy, as Tidal seems to be aimed towards the mass market, but it’s really best for those with high-quality gear who care more about the fidelity of their audio source than usability or library size.
+However, for those who absolutely refuse to compromise when it comes to audio quality, Tidal’s $20-per-month Hi-Fi service, which offers 24-bit audio resolution, is the best game in town.
+This makes the service something of a dichotomy, as Tidal seems to be aimed towards the mass market, but it’s really best for those with high-quality gear who care more about the fidelity of their audio source than interface usability or library size.